gaidardzhiev/crt0trust/README.md

 # Contents

+- **crt0.s**
- crt0.s - a minimal armv8l 32-bit linux C runtime startup example that demonstrates how a backdoor reverse shell could be introduced at the lowest level of program initialization
+a minimal armv8l 32-bit linux C runtime startup example that demonstrates how a backdoor reverse shell could be introduced at the lowest level of program initialization

+- **main.c**
- main.c - dummy program to test the backdoor injection and execution
+dummy program to test the backdoor injection and execution

+- **verify.sh**
- verify.sh - verification script that uses strace to trace and analyze system calls and detect the execution of the reverse shell spawning payload injected by the compromised crt0.o
+verification script that uses strace to trace and analyze system calls and detect the execution of the reverse shell spawning payload injected by the compromised crt0.o

+- **Makefile**
- Makefile - build instructions
+build instructions

 # References